Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ## User Stories

-- The main reason to create this website is to develope my restaurant business and showcase to the people about varities of Indian dishes are available in my restaurnat.
+- The main reason to create this website is to develop my restaurant business and showcase to the people about varieties of Indian dishes are available in my restaurnat.
 - As a business owner
-    * I want to inform the visitors about the varities of Indian food available in our restaurant.
+    * I want to inform the visitors about the varieties of Indian food available in our restaurant.
     * I want to get the feedback from the visitors regarding our food and services.
     * I want the visitors to be able to contact our restaurant via email/phone.
 - As a customer